Prime351585/English/README.md

 the app covers all the previous 20 years repeated synonym and antonym words which are oftenly asked.

-to get the apk simply download .abb file and convert it to .apk file
+to get the apk simply download base.apk file and install it.

 ## Learn more